ansontwk/PhasTest_API/README.md

 ### Modes:

+`--submitjob`
---submitjob - Parses the genome contig files into the phastest API.
-Only accepts .fna fasta files and the script will automatically detect if it is a multi-fasta file.
+- Parses the genome contig files into the PHASTEST API.
+Only accepts `.fna` fasta files and the script will automatically detect if it is a multi-fasta file.

+`--getresults`
---getresults - Gets the results of job submissions based on json file inputs.
+- Gets the results of job submissions based on JSON file inputs.
 (**Very important**) Please run this after running submit job and allow time for Phastest to run your samples.

-Note: Speed in which your samples are ready depends on PHASTEST servers and queue times.
+Note: The speed at which your samples are ready depends on PHASTEST servers and queue times.
 This script only automates the file upload and data retrieval.